MrOlm/drep/docs/module_descriptions.rst

 .. warning::

-  Due to a bug in checkM, all genomes must have at least one ORF called or else checkM will stall.
-So a length minimum of at least 10,000bp is recommended.
+  All genomes must have at least one ORF called or else checkM will stall, so a length minimum of at least 10,000bp is recommended.

 To see the command-line options, check the help::

-  mattolm@Matts-MacBook-Pro:~/Programs/drep/docs$ dRep filter -h
+  $ dRep filter -h
   usage: dRep filter [-p PROCESSORS] [-d] [-o] [-h] [-l LENGTH]
                      [-comp COMPLETENESS] [-con CONTAMINATION] [-str STRAIN_HTR]
                      [--skipCheckM] [-g [GENOMES [GENOMES ...]]] [--Chdb CHDB]